passcod/blook/2017-jan-24-finally-i-knew.md

 I hope, for your sake, that he forgives me.

 It was many moons before I understood this seeming contradiction.
-But it was too late; he was gone, and I was alas forever foresaken.
+But it was too late; he was gone, and I was alas forever forsaken.